-If you do need to be admitted to a hospital or skilled nursing facility, the team will make sure you're getting the right services for your condition, and just as important, make sure you're not going through unnecessary procedures.
+Once you're admitted to a hospital or skilled facility, the team focuses on the care you're receiving while you're an inpatient.
+The nurses and doctors make sure you're getting the right services for your condition, and just as important, make sure you're not going through unnecessary procedures.
 This phase is called "concurrent review" and tracks the progress you're making while you're still in the hospital or skilled nursing facility.